Nanda Devi Plutonium Mission: Team members

+Initial timeline

+In July 1965 Kohli and the team members from India flew to the US to undertake training and familiarisation on Denali.
+They returned to India in August and by mid-September 1965 they were at the base-camp on Nanda Devi with the American climbers Lute Jerstad, Tom Frost and Sandy Bill (Schaller had to pull out due to an injury).
+A series of camps were established and stocked in the face of changeable weather.
+The plan was for a team of Sherpas to deliver the cargo to the summit from the fourth camp, they would then return and a second team, with two Indian and two American climbers, would ascend to the summit and assemble the device.
+It was 300 metres from the fourth camp to the summit.
+When the mission reached camp IV, a blizzard hit, and on 16 October 1965 Kohli decided the team should turn back.
+The device was hooked in a crevice and anchored, the climbers headed back to the base.
+No more progress was possible that season.

+Follow up on Nanda Devi

 In the spring of May 1966, a follow-up Indian expedition was sent to Camp IV to recover the device and its plutonium capsules.
 The expedition failed to find any signs of the generator and its capsules.
-Later, an American team of mountaineers was also recruited to recover the device.
-One of the members of the team, Dave Dingman, said that they had scanned the area of Nanda Devi with neutron detectors but no evidence of plutonium was found.
+Later, an American team of mountaineers (Frost, Dingman and Schaller) joined those attempting to recover the device.
+One of the members of the team, Dingman, said that they had scanned the area of Nanda Devi with neutron detectors but no evidence of plutonium was found.
 The team concluded that the device and its capsules were carried downhill by a landslide.

-In 1967, the CIA managed to install a nuclear-powered signal device near the summit of Nanda Kot, at over 22,000 feet; the device worked for a few months and confirmed that the Chinese did not, at that time, possess a long-range nuclear bomb.